\n\n

-The terms nocturnal enuresis and nocturia both involve the bladder at night — but they describe completely different things, and mixing them up leads to confusion about causes, treatment and what to expect.
-If you’re trying to make sense of what’s happening with your child (or yourself), getting this distinction right matters.
+The terms nocturnal enuresis and nocturia both involve the bladder at night — but they describe completely different conditions, and confusing them can lead to misunderstandings about causes, treatment, and expectations.
+Understanding the distinction is important if you’re trying to make sense of what’s happening with your child or yourself.

 What Is Nocturnal Enuresis?

-Nocturnal enuresis is the medical term for bedwetting — involuntary urination during sleep, in a person old enough that bladder control would normally be expected.
-In children, this is typically defined as age five or above, though most guidelines don’t recommend active treatment until age seven.
+Nocturnal enuresis is the medical term for bedwetting — involuntary urination during sleep in a person old enough that bladder control would normally be expected.
+In children, this is typically defined as age five or above, though most guidelines recommend waiting until age seven before considering active treatment.

 The key feature is that the person is asleep when it happens.
-They do not wake up to urinate; the bladder empties without any conscious awareness.
-It’s not a behavioural issue, not laziness, and not something the child can simply decide to stop.
-The underlying mechanisms involve a combination of deep sleep arousal thresholds, bladder capacity, and overnight urine production — all of which are explained in detail in our guide to the science of bedwetting.
+They do not wake up to urinate; the bladder empties involuntarily.
+It is not a behavioural issue, laziness, or something the child can simply decide to stop.
+The underlying mechanisms involve a combination of deep sleep arousal thresholds, bladder capacity, and overnight urine production — all explained in detail in our guide to the science of bedwetting.

 Primary vs Secondary Nocturnal Enuresis